 All the best ways to help your relationship grow won’t work if only 1 person is trying.

-If your partner name calls, gives the Silent Treatment or doesn’t invest themselves in the relationship there is only so much you can do to fix this.
+If your partner name calls, gives the Silent Treatment (click to read on my site) or doesn’t invest themselves in the relationship there is only so much you can do to fix this.

 I do, however, REALLY want you to try and fix things before throwing in the towel.